Almuñécar: Modern Era and Present

+In 1563, Ottoman corsair Turgut Reis landed at the shores of the province of Granada and captured the coastal settlements in the area, including Almuñécar, along with 4,000 prisoners.

 The castle was again extensively rebuilt and placed under the patronage of San Miguel.
 It was rebuilt and heavily fortified by the Christian King Charles III and last defended (by the French) in the Napoleonic Wars.
 Just one tower was partly destroyed but also most of the internal buildings.
 This was the work of the crew of the British vessel, HMS Hyacinth, acting in collaboration with Spanish partisans from Nerja on 27 May 1812.
 They caused the French garrison to flee and then attempted to render the castle unusable but with little success – owing to the gunpowder being damp.
 However, the Castle was finished as a military stronghold and following a cholera outbreak in 1830 the castle became the town cemetery, from which use it was cleared in 1986, to permit the restoration which is still in progress.